 1.0 Purpose

-The purpose of this policy is to briefly outline various laws, rules, and guidelines as well as model policies developed by the Department of State Health Services (DSHS), which affect entities such as correctional facilities, law enforcement agencies, fire departments, emergency medical service providers, and district probation departments that may be responsible for the custody and/or supervision of HIV/AIDS infected persons.
-The policy outlines the extent to which DSHS will work with affected entities in the adoption of the model policies and guidelines and provides information on how these entities may obtain copies of the model policies and guidelines.
+This policy outlines the various laws, rules, and guidelines as well as policies the Department of State Health Services (DSHS) HIV/STD Section (Section) developed, which affect entities such as correctional facilities, law enforcement agencies, fire departments, emergency medical service providers, and district probation departments that may be responsible for the custody or supervision of people with HIV/AIDS.
+The policy outlines the extent to which the Section works with affected entities in the adoption of the model policies and guidelines and provides information on how these entities may obtain copies of the model policies and guidelines.

 2.0 Authority